colygon/glean-devrel/docs/bounty-system.md

 - TypeScript or Python

 ### 🎨 Extensions ($300 - $2,000)
-Create Warp extensions that add new functionality.
+Create Glean extensions that add new functionality.

 **Examples:**
 - Code snippet manager ($800)